Insurance Rates in Uninsured Underinsured Motorist Coverage

 As ridiculous as it sounds, this is also a factor in your driving record.
 Leaving your car overnight in a public parking lot or on the street of a risky area puts it more at risk of theft or being wrecked than leaving it in the garage or parked in front of your house in a residential area.

-Insurance companies will use all the dirty tactics at their disposal to avoid paying you rightful compensation after an accident.
-They might go so far as to threaten you to raise your monthly premium, even when it’s against the law for the sole purpose of dismissing your personal injury claim.
+Insurance companies may use dirty tactics to avoid paying you rightful compensation after an accident.
+They might even threaten to raise your monthly premium, even when it’s against the law, for the sole purpose of dismissing your personal injury claim.

 A personal injury lawyer will help you go through all of this and will protect you from these predatory practices.
 At Farahi Law Firm, it is our goal to protect the rights of our clients against insurance companies.
 With us by your side, you’ll get the medical treatment you need and win the money you deserve for the medical costs of your accident injuries.